Odawara District

 He heard the front sliding doors open and close.
 “See who that is—” he said.
 Taylor was already out the door.

-The Yamamura family’s stats were was at the bottom of the second page.
-Every box next to each name was filled with an “X” or a check mark.
-Next to the two daughters’ names, Givans had drawn in several more boxes and filled them in.
-There was some scribbling at the bottom of the page: “Challenged for baptism.
+The Yamamura family’s stats filled the bottom of the second page.
+Every box next to each name was checked off.
+Alongside the two daughters’ names, Givans had drawn in several more boxes and filled them in.
+There was some scribbling at the bottom of the page: Challenged for baptism.
 Strong expectation.
 I think girls have testimonies.
 Challenged again.
-Girls want to, but no permission.”
+Girls want to but no permission.
 The writing trailed off with an arrow pointing to the bottom right-hand corner.
 Thackeray turned the page over.
-“Met with father,” Givans’s scribbles continued, “and—” Givans had written something in Japanese in bright red characters.
+Met with father, Givans continued, and— He’d written something in Japanese in bright red characters.

 “You are pushy,” said Thackeray, reconsidering his earlier opinion.
 It was understandable, though.
 Good family prospects didn’t show up every day.